 - Can I still visit campus?

-- I am a postgraduate offer-holder, do I still need to pay a deposit to accept my offer?
+- As a postgraduate offer-holder, do I still need to pay a deposit to accept my offer?

 If you are interested in postgraduate study for 2021 entry, please register your interest and we will keep you updated on postgraduate study and event opportunities via email.

-Finally, you can chat to a student - which is a great way to get first-hand information about what it's like to be a student at Reading.
+Finally, you can chat to a student - this is a great way to get first-hand information about what it's like to be a student at Reading.

-We hope these online opportunities help you get a feel for campus, your department, and life at Reading.
-We look forward to being able to welcome you in person as soon as we are able to do so.
+We hope these online opportunities help you get a feel for campus, your Department, and life at Reading.
+We look forward to being able to welcome you in person as soon as we are able to.

-You need to accept your offer through your Me@Reading Applicant using the link in your offer email, but there will no longer be a step asking for payments.
+You need to accept your offer through Me@Reading Applicant using the link in your offer email.